Change in Schools

 Here's their feedback on our Teaching Climate Change Essentials Course

 agree the course made them more confident to teach climate change

 are likely to incorporate climate change into their lesson plans

 agree the course was well organized and facilitated

 agree the knowledge they gained will have a direct impact on students

-We are excited to partner with leaders in state, county or district education departments and environmental organizations working with young people.
+We are excited to partner with leaders in state, county or district education departments to deliver teacher professional development.
+We also partner with environmental organizations working with young people.
 Group enrollment for this course is available.